FarronF/limerick-council-meetings/meetings/2020/09/28-Full Meeting of Limerick City and County Council/Minutes  - Adjourned Meeting of Limerick City and County Council -  3rd July 2020.md

 national standards for gradients, works will be carried out to reduce the gradients,

-bringing them into line with the applicable standard.--- 8
+bringing them into line with the applicable standard.
+---
+8

 